 - Nagging him and poking at him with gripes or complaints will further exacerbate the problem.
 He may begin to feel like a disappointment to you and create a wedge between you.
 Instead, sit him down for a ‘real talk’ about the problem.

 All right, Coach Amanda tagging in to help you find ways to motivate your partner to workout.

 Now the key part is how you talk through your feelings and hopefully make some changes without creating any big clashes.
 These five tips can help to guide your conversation.

 Start with the positive connections you have in your relationship.
-Tell him you love him and your relationship is the most important thing to you.
+Consistently express your love of your partner and that your relationship is the most important thing to you.

-Make sure to invite him to share his perspective and point of view.
-The best way to get him to really share is to watch your non-verbal communication and body language.
-You may not like what he says but it’s still his truth and you want to know this information about him.
+Make sure to invite them to share their perspective and point of view.
+The best way to get them to really share is to watch your non-verbal communication and body language.
+You may not like what they say, but it’s still their truth and you want to know this information.